FarzanehAhmadi/FarzanehAhmadi/README.md

 - **Blockchain**: Zero-Knowledge Proofs, Smart Contracts, Ethereum

 ## 🌱 Current Projects
-- **[Meal Sharing](https://github.com/FarzanehAhmadi/meal-sharing)**: A meal-sharing app using Node.js for the backend and Next.js for the frontend.
--

 ## 📫 Get in Touch
 You can reach me at my email: f_ahmadi74@yahoo.com or check out my [LinkedIn](https://www.linkedin.com/in/farzanehahmadi) and [GitHub](https://github.com/FarzanehAhmadi) for more projects and updates.